jdoleary/Spellmasons/docs/TasksCurrent.md

+# Priority
+- bug: I heard priest cast but he didn't (he was out of range of the corse)
+    - priest shows that it will attack even when it's out of range

+# To be Triaged
 - IMPORTANT: The "push" from the bloat explosion seems to be causing a location desync
     - This is because the push happens onDeath event and that's not awaited.
     - To reproduce, queue up a Bloat + slash to kill an enemy with another in the blast radius and end your turn before the spell has finished animating
 - bug: loaded from quicksave in multiplayer and got "CAnnot choose upgrade, from player is undefined"
+    - This is because save doesn't yet work in multiplayer
 - Ghost archer doesn't come closer??
 - Make summoner summon units to random places
-- bug: I heard priest cast but he didn't (he was out of range of the corse)
-    - priest shows that it will attack even when it's out of range
-- bug: Prediction is wrong for potions dropped by last will because in non prediction is waits a moment before dropping them
 - poisoner moves too close instead of casting
 - Potential issue when both players are alt-tabbed and server restarts, the chrome one got the disconnected message but the other was on the "resume" menu screen and when I resumed it's stuck because it has the old game data but the server restarted (chrome player started a new game of the same name), and so firefox player has old game state and also cannot ready up because they are already in game.
-- bug: Player on firefox is missing gold circle after deathn
 - Retro playthrough:
     - font it too small on cards
     - last will didn't work when he was near water 5:35
     - got 2 spells instead of 1
     - improve the UI
-    - he's trying to right-click to cancel out spells 12:30
     - rarity label is missing on cards now
     - push push dash combo is weird
     - connect push to self is not obvious what it does, same with connect swap